 Ancient Hanfu Bzi, How to Tie the Bow of a Hanfu Sash Around the Waist

-Shanzi, which are single-layer garments, were a popular style during the Northern Song Dynasty.
+Shanzi, which are single-layer garments, were a popular style during the Northern Dynasty.
 They could be short, reaching the waist, or long, reaching the knees.
 Generally speaking, we call single-layer garments shanzi and double-layer garments aozi, with not much difference beyond that.
 Nowadays, many Hanfu merchants sell shanzi and bzi together.
-Actually, the main difference between shanzi and bzi is that bzis are ankle-length, while shanzi can vary in length.
+Actually, the main difference between shanzi and bzi is that bzis are ankle-, while shanzi can vary in length.
 Additionally, shanzi is typically worn as the first layer, while bzi is worn as the second layer over the shanzi.

 Ancient Hanfu Bzi, How to Tie the Bow of a Hanfu Sash Around the Waist-1